Welcome to the Samyak Science Society, a 501(c)(3) non-profit organization, dedicated to promoting STEAM!

 OUR LATEST INITIATIVES

 S3 has partnered with Simply Neuroscience.
-We will be hosting a workshop on August 22nd connecting neuroscience to AI and sharing ways youth can get involved in this growing area!
+We hosted a workshop on connecting neuroscience to AI and sharing ways youth can get involved in this growing area!

 Rishab is a high school student who believes in the importance of teaching curiosity.
-His own curiosity has inspired him to develop tools to improve pancreatic cancer treatment, make YouTube videos, and engage in public speaking at TEDx.
+His own curiosity has inspired him to develop tools to improve pancreatic cancer treatment, make educational YouTube videos, and advocate for STEM education at TEDx.
 He has also been named “America’s Top Young Scientist” and one of Time Magazine’s “25 Most Influential Teens.”